Website Manager

 Time Commitment: 6-8 hours weekly.

-Equipment Needed: Batting helmet, youth baseball glove, bat (if desired).
+Equipment Needed: Batting helmet, youth baseball glove.

 Farm AA (Player & Coach Pitch)

-League Age: 7-8
+League Ages: 7-8

 A few advanced first graders and most second graders